public enum AxesConvention extends Enum<AxesConvention> implements AxisFilter

 Recent OGC standards mandate the use of axis order as defined by the authority.
 Oldest OGC standards used the

 (x,y) axis order instead, ignoring any authority specification.
-Many softwares still use the
+Many software products still use

 By default, SIS creates CRS with axis order as defined by the authority.
 Those CRS are created by calls to the